Juliana M. Snelling

 In 2012, Ms. Snelling co-founded the boutique litigation and employment advisory firm Canterbury Law Limited with fellow director Mr. Paul Harshaw.
 Together they have mentored many young Bermudians in the field of law and have called 4 women to the Bermuda Bar.

 Canterbury Law is Bermuda’s exclusive Employment Law Alliance (ela.law) partner, giving the firm access to the world’s largest network of labour and employment law experts.
-Multinational companies choose ELA lawyers such as Canterbury Law’s attorneys to champion their employment law challenges with fast, efficient and responsive service tailored to meet the unique needs of their global workforce.
-With more than 3000 lawyers in 100-plus countries, including every state in the United States, the ELA’s employment attorneys represent the best legal minds in the world who not only meet the alliance’s stringent eligibility criteria but who have succeeded in making it through our rigorous vetting process.
+Multinational companies choose ELA lawyers such as Canterbury Law’s attorneys to champion their employment law challenges with fast, efficient, and responsive service tailored to meet the unique needs of their global workforce.
+With more than 3000 lawyers in 135 countries, including every state in the United States, the ELA’s employment attorneys represent the best legal minds in the world who must meet the alliance’s stringent eligibility criteria after making it through a rigorous vetting process.
 The ELA is a top-ranked Chambers and Partners Elite Global Network.

 Ms. Snelling’s education includes: